Salenger Sack Kimmel & Bavaro logo

 Key Social Media Addiction Lawsuit Developments in 2026

-In January 2026, a landmark bellwether trial began in Los Angeles County Superior Court involving a 19-year-old plaintiff identified as K.G.M.
-The lawsuit alleges that early, prolonged exposure to social media caused addiction, severe depression, and suicidal thoughts during adolescence.
+In January 2026, a landmark social media addiction lawsuit moved forward in Los Angeles County Superior Court involving a 19-year-old plaintiff identified as K.G.M.
+The case alleges that early and prolonged exposure to platforms like Instagram, TikTok, and Snapchat led to addiction, severe depression, and suicidal ideation—claims that mirror thousands of similar lawsuits now consolidated nationwide.

 How SSKB Can Help